12 Fun Food Events Around DC This Weekend

 Bid a fond farewell to Shaw’s Italian restaurant Dino’s Grotto during its closing parties on Monday and Tuesday.
 Reminisce about the good times over half-priced wine and an all-you-can-eat food spread.
 Tickets are $35 for the first night and $25 for the second.

-Cure those back to school blues with a late-night pajama party at Insomnia Cookies on Wednesday.
+Cure those back to school blues with a late-night pajama party at Insomnia Cookies on Tuesday from 10 PM to close.
 The first 100 visitors to any of the bakery’s DC locations wearing pajamas will receive a free traditional cookie, but deals like $5 six-packs or $10 twelve-packs are available to all attendees.

 Mark your calendar: Washingtonian‘s Taste of Georgetown is next Sunday, September 22 from 11 am to 4 PM.The 26th annual epicurean festival brings together dozens of fantastic restaurants plus family-friendly activities and a beer/wine test.
 Admission is free but you can purchase tickets for food and drink online in advance—and don’t forget to vote for your favorite tastes at the festival.